EricSeynaeve/poweroffd/README.md

 The action configuration files go under `/run/poweroffd`.
 Only users that belong to the group `poweroffd` can write here.

+The configuration files are yaml files with top structure hash.
+Required keys are:

+  - `start_time`

+      seconds since the epoch when this file was created

+  - `poweroff_on`

+      hash to indicate when the remove this configuration

+      Current possibilities here are:

+      - `timeout`

+          seconds to wait for the timeout

+      - `host`

+          host to follow being alive

+     All these combinations are or'ed together.
+So if you give a timeout and a host entry, the configuration will be removed when either the timeout is expired OR the host is not responding anymore.

+Example:

+    ---
+    start_time: 1435179394
+    poweroff_on:
+        timeout: 360
+        host: somewhere

+With this configuration, we indicate that the starttime is Wed Jun 24 20:56:34 2015 UCT.

+This configuration will be removed when

+- it is later than 21:02:34 UTC (360 seconds or 6 minutes later)
+- OR the host `somewhere` is not pingable anymore.

+Of course, you can also delete the configuration file to manually remove it.

+When all the read configurations are removed, `poweroffd` will execute the configured power-off command.

 # Configuration

 Poweroffd can be configured with following environment variables: